 Research poster conferences

 You can also get insight into doctoral research by visiting the postgraduate Research Poster Conference, the flagship event for the University Graduate School.
 Postgraduate researchers from across the Colleges come together in the Great Hall of the Aston Webb Building to present their research to fellow researchers, a panel of judges and members of the public.
-See photos from the 2017 Research poster conference here.
+See photos from the 2017 Research poster conference on Flickr.

 For your final-year project, choose a topic that allows you to develop and demonstrate research skills.
 You may be able to carry out experiments or use specialist lab equipment.
 Discuss with your supervisor about how you can use this element of your course to gain research experience.